Purchases

 Dual Chamber External Pacemaker

-Through Dual Chamber External Pacemakergenerous donations received, the Emergency Department at BUH has received a new dual chamber external pacemaker.
+Through generous donations received, the Emergency Department at BUH has received a new dual chamber external pacemaker.
 A dual chamber external pacemaker can be used to treat patients suffering from symptomatic bradycardia (slow heart rate) or tachyarrhythmia (fast heart rate).
 It provides temporary electrical cardiac stimulation through wires inserted into the heart chambers and stabilizes a patient’s heartbeats.
 Once stable, patients can be safely transported to a tertiary hospital where a cardiologist is available for further care and a permanent pacemaker may replace the external unit.

 See full media release here.